Multiple people dead in Virginia Walmart shooting, including gunman | Law-Order

 - United States

-A shooting at a Walmart in Chesapeake, Virginia on Tuesday night has resulted in multiple fatalities and injuries, and the shooter is dead, Chesapeake police public information officer Leo Kosinski said in a media briefing.
+Several people were killed and others were injured in a shooting at a Walmart in Chesapeake, Virginia, on Tuesday night, and the shooter is dead, Chesapeake police said.
+At 10:12 p.m., police responded to a report of a shooting inside a Walmart, public information officer Leo Kosinski said in a media briefing, adding that "less than 10" people were dead but declining to give the exact number.

-At 10:12 pm, police responded to a report of a shooting inside a Walmart at Sam's Circle, Kosinski said, adding that "less than 10" people were dead, without disclosing the exact number.
-It's still unclear if the shooter died of self-inflicted injuries.
-Kosinski added that no shots were fired at police "to his knowledge".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)